 The Logic and Foundations group in the Department of Mathematical Sciences conducts research in the application of algebraic and topological structures to logic and foundational issues.

-Events and Associations: We hold a weekly Algebra/Lattice Theory Seminar and are involved in the organization of a good number of conferences held in the local area, regionally, and internationally.
-Our group has members on the editorial boards of Order and Studia Logica (two of the main specialist journals in the field) as well as Mathematica Slovaca, the Tbilisi Journal of Mathematics, the Journal of Language, Logic, and Computation, and on the Council of the International Quantum Structures Association.
+Events and Associations: We hold a weekly Algebra/Lattice Theory Seminar and are involved in the organization and/or scientific committees of a good number of conferences held in the local area, regionally, and internationally.
+These include AiML, BLAST, IQSA, QPL, TACL, and TOLO.
+Our group has members on the editorial boards of Order and Studia Logica (two of the main specialist journals in the field) as well as Mathematica Slovaca (adv. board), the Tbilisi Journal of Mathematics, the Journal of Language, Logic, and Computation, the Rocky Mountain Journal of Math, and on the Council of the International Quantum Structures Association.

 Students: In May 2019, Maria Cruz and Kristina Brantley received their PhDs.
 Luca Carai hopes to be next.